sigp/lighthouse/book/src/installation-binaries.md

 On some VPS providers, the virtualization can make it appear as if CPU features are not available, even when they are.
-In this case you might see the warning above, but so long as the client continues to function it's nothing to worry about.
+In this case you might see the warning above, but so long as the client continues to function, it's nothing to worry about.